 Curriculum and Instruction

-As a result of integrating California’s Environmental Principles & Concepts (EP&Cs) into the new History–Social Science and Science Frameworks, the EP&Cs were also included in the required criteria for publishers.
+As a result of integrating California’s Environmental Principles & Concepts (EP&Cs) into the new History–Social Science, Science, Health, and Arts Frameworks, the EP&Cs were also included in the required criteria for publishers.
 In 2017 publishers included the EP&Cs in new history–social science instructional materials, and as of November, 2018 the State Board of Education approved 29 K–8 science programs that include EP&Cs.

 The Initiative partners with the California Subject Matter Project, a statewide network for teacher professional learning, to provide teachers with intensive professional learning workshops, curriculum resources, and a series of webinars weaving environmental content and connections to the EP&Cs into multiple subject areas.

 The Initiative is working with the California Science Project, the California Global Education Project, and the California History–Social Science Project on intensive summer institutes for teachers.
-Additionally, the California History–Social Science Project has produced a webinar series for educators and dedicated multiple issues of its Current Context newsletter to environmental literacy.
+Additionally, the California History–Social has dedicated multiple issues of its Current Context newsletter to environmental literacy.

-In 2018, the Initiative forged a partnership with the California Science Teachers Association that focuses on climate literacy resources for elementary, middle, and high school students in collaboration with Scripps Institution of Oceanography.
+In 2018, the Initiative forged a partnership with the California Association of Science Educators that focuses on climate literacy resources for elementary, middle, and high school students in collaboration with Scripps Institution of Oceanography.

 Initiative partners have also presented workshops on the EP&Cs and environmental literacy at every statewide rollout for the Next Generation Science Standards (NGSS) and the new History–Social Science Frameworks.